Fabrice Jaumont

-Fabrice Jaumont is a French-born author and educator best known for his advocacy for dual-language bilingual education around the world.
-He is the author of several books translated in multiple languages.
+Fabrice Jaumont is a French-American educator, author, and advocate for bilingual education.
+He is known for his work promoting dual-language and language immersion programs internationally.

 Education and career

-Born in Valenciennes, France, Fabrice Jaumont moved to the United States in 1997 and served as education attaché for the Embassy of France to the United States.
-He received a PhD in International Education from New York University with a dissertation on philanthropy and higher education in Africa.
-He was affiliated with Fondation Maison des Sciences de l'Homme (FMSH) in Paris and the Network for International Policies and Cooperation in Education and Training (NORRAG) in Geneva for research and editorial activities on philanthropy in education.
-In 2018, he founded the Center for the Advancement of Languages, Education, and Communities, a New York-based nonprofit publishing organization with a focus on multilingualism, cross-cultural understanding, and the empowerment of linguistic communities.
-The same year, he was invited by French news magazine, French Morning, to host a podcast called Révolution bilingue in which he discusses the various aspects of bilingualism with researchers and practitioners from around the world.
-A regular keynote speaker in American and international conferences, he speaks about the importance of linguistic diversity and the value of multilingualism.
+Born in Valenciennes, France, Jaumont moved to the United States in 1997 and later served as education attaché for the Embassy of France to the United States.
+He received a PhD in International Education from New York University, where his research focused on philanthropy and higher education in Africa.
+He has been affiliated with the Fondation Maison des Sciences de l'Homme (FMSH) in Paris and the Network for International Policies and Cooperation in Education and Training (NORRAG) in Geneva, where he contributed to research and editorial work on philanthropy in education.
+In 2018, Jaumont founded the Center for the Advancement of Languages, Education, and Communities (CALEC), a New York-based nonprofit publishing organization focused on multilingualism, cross-cultural understanding, and linguistic communities.
+That same year, he began hosting Révolution bilingue, a podcast produced with the French-language news outlet French Morning, featuring interviews on bilingualism with researchers and practitioners.
+He has spoken at conferences in the United States and internationally on topics related to multilingualism and linguistic diversity.

 The Bilingual Revolution

-In 2005, a group of French parents and educators in New York worked towards expanding the number of French dual-language programs in the city's public schools.
-Their grassroots approach, which was later coined the "bilingual revolution", involved organizing parents and community leaders in several neighborhoods of Brooklyn, Harlem, and the Bronx.
-This method was later replicated by other linguistic communities in New York and other cities, enabling the development of bilingual and language immersion programs in several languages, in particular French, Italian, German, Russian, Japanese, Chinese, Polish, Spanish and Arabic.
-For his role in this movement, the New York Times nicknamed Fabrice Jaumont the "Godfather of language immersion programs" in 2014.
-The same year, the French newspaper Les Echos included him in its list of most influential French people for his efforts in expanding bilingual education programs.
+In 2005, French parents and educators in New York initiated efforts to expand French dual-language programs in public schools.
+Their grassroots approach, later described as the "bilingual revolution," involved organizing families and community stakeholders in neighborhoods, including Brooklyn, Harlem, and the Bronx.
+The model was subsequently adopted by other linguistic communities in New York City and elsewhere, contributing to the development of dual-language and immersion programs in multiple languages, including French, Italian, German, Russian, Japanese, Chinese, Polish, Spanish, and Arabic.
+In 2014, The New York Times referred to Jaumont as the "Godfather of language immersion programs" in recognition of his involvement in the expansion of such initiatives.
+The same year, Les Echos included him in a list of influential French figures for his role in promoting bilingual education.

-In 2017, he published The Bilingual Revolution: The Future of Education is in Two Languages.
-The book was translated in ten languages and led to discussions on the value of bilingual education as a global advantage, as a social innovation, and as a way to fight discrimination and racial inequalities while supporting heritage languages and empowering linguistic communities.
+Jaumont is the author of The Bilingual Revolution: The Future of Education is in Two Languages (2017).
+The book has been translated into multiple languages and has been cited in discussions of bilingual education as a global asset, a form of social innovation, and an approach to addressing discrimination and inequality while supporting heritage languages.